High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 \subsection{Resonant Beam Power and Conversion Efficiency}

-In the proposed system, photons generated on the semiconductor gain medium propagate within the cavity, forming the resonant beam.
-Then, resonant beams carry the energy and signal arrive at the receiver.
-We can use the beam power output on the reflector M2 as the figure of merit to evaluate the transmission performance.
+In the gain medium of the proposed optical system, photons are generated and subsequently propagate within the cavity.
+This process results in the formation of a resonant beam.
+The resonant beam, functioning as a carrier, transmits both energy and signal to the designated receiver.

-Due to the presence of energy loss, there is a threshold power in the system; the beam output is only available when the input power is greater than the threshold condition.
-In addition, there is a conversion efficiency ratio between the input and output power of the system, which is determined by the process of energy conversion at each stage.
-Based on the cyclic power principle and materials characteristic of the gain~\cite{koechneR2013solid,kuznetsov1997high}, the external beam power can be defined as:
+To assess the transmission efficacy of the system, the beam power output at reflector M2 serves as a crucial figure of merit.
+Additionally, the system exhibits a characteristic threshold power due to inherent energy losses.
+The output beam is only generated when the input power surpasses this threshold condition.
+Furthermore, the relationship between input and output power is governed by a conversion efficiency ratio.
+This ratio is a function of the energy conversion process occurring at each stage within the system.
+Based on the cyclic power principle and materials characteristic of the gain medium~\cite{koechneR2013solid,kuznetsov1997high}, the external beam power can be defined as:

 where $P_\mathrm{in}$ denotes the input electric power, $P_\mathrm{th}$ expresses the threshold power, and $\eta_{\mathrm{s}}$ is the slope efficiency.